PioneerPossum/mantled-critters/README.md

 https://www.furbittenstudios.com/ - Where I got all the Protogen pre-built stuffs.
 This helps cut down on the physical design and prototyping and allows me to learn sensor integration and LED matricies.

+https://m.youtube.com/watch?v=uTMegWBuu_U&pp=0gcJCfwAo7VqN5tD - How to make a Protogen!
+I will be follow this guide to an extent.

 # Upcoming Steps
 - [x] Create ARKit face tracking/measurement application to allow us to extrapolate a .OBJ or .STL reference of our face.